 Sentenced with Huber Law

-In accordance with Wisconsin State Statute 303.08(1), the Court has granted you the privilege of Huber Law.
+In accordance with Wisconsin State Statute 303.08(1), the Court has granted you the privilege to work, seek employment, attend to the needs of family members and/or attend school or treatment programs and court, if approved/verified by the Jail facility.

 To avoid any delays with using your privilege you are encouraged to start the process well in advance of your report-in date.
 If you are not currently employed you should pre-register at employment agencies prior to reporting in to jail.
 The employment agencies web-sites are listed under Outside Resource Directory.